AlCalzone/node-tradfri-client/README.md

 * `onOff: boolean` - If the plug is on (`true`) or off (`false`)

 as well as a few readonly properties:
-* `isSwitchable: boolean` - Whether the plug supports on/off (always true).
+* `isSwitchable: boolean` - Whether the plug supports on/off (always `true`).
-* `isDimmable: boolean` - Whether the plug supports setting the dimmer value (always false for now).
+* `isDimmable: boolean` - Whether the plug supports setting the dimmer value (always `false` for now).

 If the plug object was returned from a library function and not created by you, the following methods are available to change its state directly.
-You can await them to make sure the commands were sent or just fire-and-forget them.
-The returned Promises resolve to true if a command was sent, otherwise to false.
+Just like with lights, you can `await` them to make sure the commands were sent or just fire-and-forget them.
+The returned `Promise`s resolve to `true` if a command was sent, otherwise to `false`.
 * `turnOn()` - Turns the plug on.
 * `turnOff()` - Turns the plug off.
 * `toggle([value: boolean])` - Toggles the plug's state to the given value or the opposite of its current state.
 * `setBrightness(value: number)` - In order to keep compatibility with lights, plugs also have this method.
-Any value > 0 turns the plug on, 0 turns it off.
+Any value `>0` turns the plug on, `0` turns it off.

 ### `PlugOperation`
 A `PlugOperation` is an object containing the desired on/off state of a `Plug`: